GodblessUrassa/customer-spending-pattern/README.md

 * The SQL script shows how you can access database metadata, Table selection, Duplicate checking, and Creating views

 ## Extraction, Transform, and Load (ETL)
-Power BI is the tool used to to perform ETL, data modeling, analysis and visualization.
+Power BI is the tool used to perform ETL, data modeling, analysis and visualization.

 |Database connection|
 |---|